mattragoza/LiGAN/README.md

 Run this command to create a solver file for training with the Adam optimizer:

-`python solvers.py tutorial/solver.params -o tutorial/solvers -n adam0`
+`python3 ../solvers.py solver.params -o solvers -n adam0`

-### Creating job scripts
+### Creating training job scripts

-For executing jobs on a computer cluster using Torque or Slurm, you can use job_scripts.py to create a collection of job scripts ready to be submit.
+For executing training jobs on a computer cluster using Slurm or Torque, you can use job_scripts.py to create a collection of job scripts ready to submit.

 ```
-usage: job_scripts.py [-h] -b JOB_TEMPLATE -o OUT_DIR -n JOB_NAME params_file
+usage: job_scripts.py [-h] -t TEMPLATE [-o OUT_DIR] -n JOB_NAME params_file

 Create job scripts from a template and job params